EddieJ03/Amazon-Reviews-Project/README.md

 For our oversampling method, we started with just RandomOverSampling, which just takes random negative observations and duplicates them to balance out the classes.
 For our first model, we wanted to start with something simple, and based on our results, then see if more advanced methods were necessary.

 ### Model 1
-The reason we chose to start with a Logistic Regression model was because we knew we had a classification task, and we wanted to understand how complex of a model we needed for our task, as well as how complex our data representation needs to be.
+The reason we chose to start with a Logistic Regression model was because we knew we had a classification task, and we wanted to establish a baseline for complex of a model we needed for our task, as well as how complex our data representation needs to be.

 However, upon evaluating our results, it becomes clear that the model results are not much better than simply always predicting a positive review, as our precision for the negative class was just 9%.

 Then, to evaluate how model complexity affected our results, we decided to try various values for the regularization parameter C, and map out how model complexity affected error.
 It was clear that model complexity did not cause overfitting, as the difference between error on the training and test data didn't grow with increased complexity.
 This indicated that we could safely try more complex models without overfitting.

 Also, it became clear, due to our low overall accuracy, that we needed more complex representations of our data, with words in the text actually being accounted for.
-In addition, we needed a more advanced oversampling technique, as RandomOverSampling does not actually introduce new data, meaning it doesn't effectively address the class imbalance.
+In addition, we needed a more advanced oversampling technique, as RandomOverSampling does not actually introduce new data, it merely duplicates existing data in the minority class.
+This means it doesn't effectively address the class imbalance.

 ### Model 2
 Our conclusions from our Model 1 experiment led us to try a more advanced oversampling technique, SMOTE, to adjust for the class imbalance.